nuxeo/nuxeo-labs/nuxeo-labs-operations/README.md

 * `Images Sheet Builder` (ID `ImagesSheet.Build`)
   * Receives a list of documents or a list of Blobs, outputs a blob, a JPEG Images Sheet.
 Different parameters allow to setup the output.
   * The operation uses ImageMagick `montage` command, so please refer to its documentation for details about the parameters.
-Typically, make sure to pass a correct format for hez `geometry` parameter for example`
+Typically, make sure to pass a correct format for the `geometry` parameter for example.
   * `input`:
     * A list of Documents or a list of Blobs
     * When input is a list of Documents, then, for each document with the "Picture" facet, it uses a `PictureView` to generate the thumbnail in the sheet.
 By default, it uses the "Medium" view.
 If the view is not found, it uses the binary in "file:content".